Skip to content

 Short answers, pulled from the story.

-Who acquired the National Post in 2010 and what transaction value was involved?
+Who founded the National Post and when was it launched?